Biblical Earth Dating

 So when, and through whom did this ‘Fall’ to mortality occur?
 If the biblical Adam is understood to be solely allegorical, the theistic evolutionist might try and associate the Fall of man and subsequent physical death with the early evolution of man millions of years ago.
 Certainly, the term ‘Adam’ often means the species ‘mankind’; when the noun occurs with the definite article (‘ha adam’) it has to be translated mankind.
 So we might envisage an early form of mankind sinning in God’s sight, falling from grace and suffering death as the consequence.
 Tennyson’s ‘nature red in tooth and claw’ then graphically illustrates the birth-death processes required in subsequent Darwinian evolution.

-In contrast, if we accept that Adam was indeed the first man, dispense with 'millions' of years, and accept a global Flood and a single Ice Age, then we seem to obtain a more consistent worldview - all backed up by Creation Science and 'Young Earth' models.
-After all, Jesus referred to 'the blood of Abel' (Lk 11.51), implying very clearly that his father, Adam, was a real man.
-Also, Paul takes Adam to be a real human being in Rom 5.12.
+In contrast, if we accept that 1) Adam was indeed the first man, 2) dispense with ‘millions’ of years, and 3) accept a global Flood and a single Ice Age, then we seem to obtain a more consistent worldview – all backed up by Creation Science and ‘Young Earth’ models.
+After all, Jesus referred to ‘the blood of Abel’ (Luke 11:51), implying very clearly that his father, Adam, was a real man.
+Also, Paul takes Adam to be a real human being in Romans 5:12.

-The detailed genealogies of Gen 5, Gen 11, Mat 1 and Lk 3 underscore this conclusion; if Adam was not a real man, why such detail?
+The detailed genealogies of Genesis 5, Genesis 11, Matthew 1 and Luke 3 underscore this conclusion.
+After all, if Adam was not a real man, why such detail?
 And if he was allegorical, at what point in the genealogies do the names become real people?
-So let's take Genesis 'as read' without trying to merge it with evolutionary theory.
+So let’s take Genesis ‘as read’ without trying to merge it with evolutionary theory.
 After all, this is the generally accepted understanding of the Hebrew in Genesis.
 In a letter dated 23 April 1984 to David C. C. Watson, Hebrew Professor James Barr at the University of Oxford wrote: